How To Know if Writing is a Good Career Path For You.

 Written by: Luc Saber - March 31, 2022

-DURING the last couple of decades, I came across many people who identified with writing dramatic content, but not all of them were writers, not in the true sense of it.
+During the last few decades, I came across many people who identified with writing dramatic content, but not all were writers, not in the true sense.
 I’m not talking about the quality of their writing— good, bad, or indifferent.
 I’m talking about the person’s genuine desire, passion, and need to feed their soul by creating incredible worlds populated by extraordinary characters.
-Writing can be taught, and style can be developed, dialogue can be written, edited, and re-edited until it sounds natural.
+Writing can be taught, style can be developed, and dialogue can be written, edited, and re-edited until it sounds natural.
 The voice will also surface with enough practice and soul searching.

 Before you sit down and attempt to write a screenplay or any other story format, think about your approach to the story and your attitude about telling it.
 I’m not talking about the format or how to approach character development.
 I’m talking about that gut feeling you get, the goosebumps you may experience when you imagine what you’d like to write, and I’m talking about the words that are about to burst out of you.

 WAIT A MINUTE; you’re not feeling it?
 You don’t feel like you’re about to explode if you don’t start pouring out the words?
 Do you think you’d like to be a writer but would rather have someone else do the typing?
 That’s okay too.
 Maybe you’re simply the type of writer with the ideas and need a partner who can lay it all out in the proper format because you’re more creative than technical when it comes to writing.
 Am I right?